MMemon2003/HealthProject2024/Software/Xmapp.md

 ## Use of it in the project
 In this project, it is used to connect the MYSQL server database to the local host.
+With the help of Xampp, the project was able to use a local host to access the website and connect to the MYSQL server.
+-> Link for website on the web server of a laptop localhost/project/index.html
+-> Link for website on the web server of a smartphone 192.168.43.233/project

 ![image](https://github.com/MMemon2003/HealthProject2024/assets/146339735/c7ec7622-d083-4c4d-b857-3ab11eb65854)